nss-day-cohort-75/Hairy-Potter-BraxtonBrown4/README.md

 > 🧨 Before you click the "Assessment Complete" button on the Learning Platform, add your answers below for each question and make a commit.
 It is your option to request a face-to-face meeting with a coach for a vocabulary review.

 1. Explain how you got the HTML, with the correct data, displayed in the browser?
-   > Your answer here
+   > Your answer here // I used document.getElementsByClassName to select the index of potteryList and store it in a variable I then use variable[0].innerHTML to insert it.
+Document.getElementsByClassName returns an array so i specify the first element in the returned array.

 2. In the **PotteryList** module, when you iterate your pottery, you need to show the evidence of what the **weight** property's value is for the 2nd piece of pottery.
 Use [Loom](https://www.loom.com/) to record your browser window with the developer tools open and show those values.
-   > Paste your video's public URL here
+   > Paste your video's public URL here // https://www.loom.com/share/2787ebfcd6a048049dda45e941ac77f8?sid=87690a4f-349a-4d0a-8fc5-119cdd2d3453

 3. The **PotteryWheel** module has a single function named `makePottery`.
 Why doesn't that module have all of the other code in it?
-   > Your answer here
+   > Your answer here // makePottery is only used to make the pottery, the reason we don't put all the functions in it is to keep our workspace clean and comprehensive.
+We can also reuse individule functions this way.

 4. The pottery shop has learned that there is a set of customers that are willing to buy cracked pottery at a discounted price of $2.50.
 That means that the cracked pottery should now be displayed in the catalog.
 Explain the changes that this new business strategy would cause to your algorithm.
-   > Your answer here
+   > Your answer here // I would need to add a price, store the data of the cracked pottery, convert the stored results to a html string and insert them in the html.

 5. In the **Kiln** module, you have a `firePottery()` function.
 You need to demonstrate how to use the debugger to verify the values of the parameters for that function when your code runs.
 Use [Loom](https://www.loom.com/) to record your browser window with the developer tools open and show those values.
-   > Paste your video's public URL here
+   > Paste your video's public URL here // https://www.loom.com/share/dceb179f1eaa4559bba4d5c283ab1680?sid=084bb65a-4c3f-4519-a50f-041294d0e9ee